 These are the basic perks you get on any of the above plans:

 Having discussed every aspect of Surfshark, we will conclude that the service is completely worthy of your money and does a great job of it too.
-Surfshark keeps on introducing new features that are unmatched by any of the competitors.
+Surfshark keeps on introducing new features that are unmatched by any of its competitors.
 And though there are some minor shortcomings, nothing you will not be able to ignore.

 All said, we highly recommend Surfshark.
 It does not only keep your privacy the first priority but it does that while providing you with new experiences and features.